 streak-free shine, but I didn’t have to pre-rinse anything before I ran the

 dishwasher.
 Get this: it even got peanut butter off my plates without me having

 This is my secret weapon.
 Smells like a dream and cuts the grease so I don’t

 have to scrub harder.
 After all, it’s THREE times stronger than generic dish

-Cheers to spring, cheers to a clean house, and cheers to Febreze for making our lives easier.
+All that’s left to say is cheers to spring, cheers to a clean house, and cheers to Febreze for making our lives easier.
+Happy spring cleaning!

 This post is sponsored by Febreze.
 All opinions are my own.